| 1 | package com.renomad.minum.database; | |

 | 136 | * <p><em> | |

-| 137 | * Example of updating data: | |
+| 137 | * Example of adding new data to the database: | |

 | 138 | * </em></p> | |